lradaelli85/Password-generator/README.md

 # Password-generator
 bash script that generates strong passwords

-It creates a password 16 chars long that contains numbers,letters(upper/lower case) and symbols(_!.@#$%&?=-) Characters should not be repeated
+It creates a password that contains numbers,letters(upper/lower case) and symbols.
-16 passwords are printed,4 password for each line
+You should specify the lenght of the password,e.g

+./passwordgenerator.sh 20

+to create a password 20 characters long